jaysupanekar/sentiment-sports-transformer/README.md

 - **Output:** Distribution P(y | x) over Y = {positive, negative, neutral, excited, disappointed}
 - **Goal:** Learn function f_θ : V* → Δ(Y) that estimates P(y | x)

+In simple terms, we feed a tweet into BERT and ask it to output the probability of each sentiment class (positive, negative, etc.).

 ### Model Architecture

 **Base Model:** BERT-base-uncased